KatherineMichel/portfolio/doc/los-angeles-2023.md

 There were multiple photo ops, including the Friends set, Big Bang Theory set, and Friends fountain.

-Before and after the guided part of the tour, we had the opportunity to walk at our own pace through exhibits packed with incredible costumes, props, and interactive experiences.
+Before and after the guided part of the tour, we had the opportunity to walk at our own pace through exhibits packed with incredible costumes, props, and immersive experiences.

 I spent 3 hours on the Warner Brothers tour.